Nuitka/Nuitka-website/doc/posts/nuitka-release-0613.rst

--  Changed the interfacing of plugins with DLL dependency detection, cleaning up the interactions considerably with more unified code, and faster executing due to cached plugin decisons.
+-  Changed the interfacing of plugins with DLL dependency detection, cleaning up the interactions considerably with more unified code, and faster executing due to cached plugin decisions.

 -  Integrate manually provided slot function for ``unicode`` and ``str`` into the standard static code generation.
 Previously parts were